AnnaGr6263/PWR/4SEM/AI/lista1/MNIST_RFC/README.md

 ### Accuracy

-The trained model achieved an overall accuracy of **97.04%** on the MNIST test set.
+The trained model achieved an overall test accuracy of:

+**97.04% on the MNIST test set**

 ### Classification Report